Enhance the Medicare Part D Extra Help program

 PAN’S POSITION

-The Medicare Part D Low-Income Subsidy (LIS) program—also known as the Extra Help program—should be further enhanced to increase awareness and enrollment.
+The Medicare Part D Extra Help program—also known as the Low-Income Subsidy (LIS) program—should be further promoted to increase awareness and streamline enrollment.